Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 | Hawaii | State-Specific Rules | DCCA: business sales involving real property require a real estate licence.
 Complex market structure — local counsel recommended. |

 Note: Data represents general regulatory posture for asset-sale brokerage as of 2026.
 Rules change; this is not legal advice.
 Verify with a local attorney before charging fees in any jurisdiction.
 States not listed above should be independently verified.
+"No Licence" badge means no real estate licence requirement for pure asset sales — it does not mean zero compliance steps.
+See Section 8.

 ← Swipe to see full table →

-3. The Real Estate Licence Myth: Why Some States Require It (And Many Don't)
+4. The Real Estate Licence Myth: Why Some States Require It (And Many Don't)

 The most searched question on this topic — "do I need a real estate license to be a business broker?" — has a split answer that depends entirely on what the deal includes and which state you're operating in.
 The confusion exists because two separate legal frameworks govern business sales, and they overlap in some states but not others.